aidanpruiksma/aidanpruiksma/README.md

 ![Aspiring Product Manager](https://github.com/aidanpruiksma/aidanpruiksma/blob/main/Portfolio%20Banner%20Github.png?raw=true)

 ### Hi there 👋, I'm Aidan Pruiksma
 I'm from Virginia Beach, and I have a deep passion for ideating and building a product that can enhance the user's experience as a whole.
 My work experience has helped lay the foundation for my expertise in leadership, customer service, team collaboration, diversity awareness, and communication.
-My tenure at Penn State University allowed me to apply these soft skills in addition to the techncical skills I have learned.
+My tenure at Penn State University allowed me to apply these soft skills in addition to the techncical skills that I have learned.
 My anticipated graduation date is at the end of Summer 2021.

-## Skills & Experiences
+## Skills
 - 💻JAVA
 - 📋MS PROJECT, MS OFFICE
 - 📊SQL
 - 📱ADOBE XD

+## Group Projects

 ## More About Me
 - 🔎 I'm interested in Product Management, Augmented Reality, UX/UI, Sports & Health related technology